Filmmakers pull out of Istanbul festival over censorship row

-At least 22 films from the roughly 200 submitted were withdrawn this week and the festival competition canceled, according to organizers, over “Kuzey/Bakur” (the Turkish and Kurdish words for “North”) which documents the lives of militants from the outlawed Kurdistan Workers Party (PKK).
+At least 22 films from the roughly 200 submitted were withdrawn this week and the festival competition cancelled, according to organisers, over “Kuzey/Bakur” (the Turkish and Kurdish words for “North”) which documents the lives of militants from the outlawed Kurdistan Workers Party (PKK).

 The Ministry of Culture said in a statement on Monday the film could not be shown because the producers had failed to obtain the necessary paperwork, adding that ‘PKK propaganda’ had no place in a democratic society.

-“It is clear that both the festival organizers and film producers did not initiate the legal process required to screen the film,” the ministry said.
+“It is clear that both the festival organisers and film producers did not initiate the legal process required to screen the film,” the ministry said.

 Festival director Azize Tan said the government rarely asked for such paperwork and did not require it from foreign film filmmakers.
 “What we are faced with here is an arbitrarily enforced regulation being used to prevent the screening of ‘undesired’ films,” she said.